f5devcentral/f5-agility-labs-dns/docs/class1/module3/module3.rst

 .. note::   The tasks in this section are to be only completed on gtm1.site1

-Create two darta centers according to the table below:
+Create two data centers according to the table below:

 .. csv-table::
    :header: "Setting", "Value"